rwtorres/calculator/README.md

 ![Simple Calculator](images/preview.png)

-A simple calculator for the web, shown as a floating popup.
+A simple calculator for the web, shown as a floating popup on desktop, and as a full page calculator on mobile.